Code-the-Dream-School/common-instructions/common/how-to-pull-request-sq2-link.md

 ![Create Pull Request: Step 3](../assets/create-pull-request/step-3.jpg)

 ## Step 4: Select the "Base" repository dropdown and choose your forked repository
+Be sure that you have **_your GitHub username_** selected as the base repository and NOT the Code-the-Dream-School repository!

 ![Create Pull Request: Step 4](../assets/create-pull-request/step-4.jpg)